utexas-bwi/bwi-docker/README.md

 ## Development inside the container

 A development directory called `projects` persists on the host when a docker container is closed.
 ROS Melodic workspaces can be added to this directory and built from inside the container.
 Their contents will persist after the container is closed.

+Follow these conventions:
+- build files, for instance do `catkin build`, from inside the contianer.
+- do git commands from the host.